djudjuu/BookDjinni/readme.md

 ## a docker container

-$ docker-compose up
+$ docker-compose up -d

-to start both backend & frontend in a container
+to start both backend & db in a container

 TODO: not sure about the environment variables being loaded from a .env file or whether they are being passed in -> for now its hardcoded